 People aren’t travelling.
 Customers are shopping online.
 Everyone is glued to their phones and social media.
-2020 is a different year but change has always been a part of Public Relations.
+2020 is a different year but change has always been a part of Public Relations (PR).

 With increasingly discerning customers and stiff competition in every industry where every brand is fighting for attention, PR will help to establish long-term relationships with the audience which will weather any crisis.

-As we dive into the new year of 2021, here are 7 public relations trends that you NEEd to know!
+As we dive into the new year of 2021, here are 7 PR trends that you NEED to know!

 1. It’s Safe to be Safe

 With the ongoing global pandemic (the notorious Covid-19), there is no doubt that there will be a huge emphasis on health and safety of the public.
 Many brands themselves thus value their own safety highly too.

 Consumers will prefer to purchase items like hand sanitisers from a brand they perceive to be reliable to minimise unnecessary risk especially in this time of uncertainty, where consumers will trust brands with high credibility.
 With that, companies must make their stand clear so as to gain the loyalty of customers!

 Communicate your company’s stance on health and safety – and drive the message to your target audience via multiple channels such as in the media space or on social channels.